First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

-In fact, when $ t_{s} \rightarrow \infty $, the first passage time distribution for diffusion with an ergodic DC approaches the first passage time distribution for the corresponding diffusion with ensemble-averaged diffusivity.
+In fact, when $ t_{s} \rightarrow \infty $, the FPT distribution for diffusion with an ergodic DC approaches the FPT distribution for the corresponding diffusion with ensemble-averaged diffusivity.
 From Eqs.~(\ref{eq:rhogfgttdl}) and (\ref{eq:limH}), when $ t_{s} \rightarrow \infty $, we have

-From Eqs.~(\ref{eq:gbm2}) and (\ref{eq:gtiapprox}), we can see that the right hand side of Eq. (\ref{eq:gtiapprox}) is the first passage time distribution for the corresponding diffusion with ensemble-averaged diffusivity.
+From Eqs.~(\ref{eq:gbm2}) and (\ref{eq:gtiapprox}), we can see that the right-hand side of Eq. (\ref{eq:gtiapprox}) is the FPT distribution for the corresponding diffusion with ensemble-averaged diffusivity.
+This result is consistent with that obtained with the minimal DD model~\cite{Sposini19}.

-As we have just shown, the convergence of the excess cumulative probability of early arriving particles to zero and the asymptotic approach of the first passage time distribution to the L{\' e}vy-Smirnov distribution result from the convergence of $ H(t) $ to one.
-Thus, the speed of convergence of the excess cumulative probability of early arriving particles to zero and the speed of approach of the first passage time distribution to the L{\' e}vy-Smirnov distribution are determined by the speed of convergence of $ H(t) $ to one.
+As we have just shown, the convergence of the excess cumulative probability of early-arriving particles to zero and the asymptotic approach of the FPT distribution to the L{\' e}vy-Smirnov distribution result from the convergence of $ H(t) $ to one.
+Thus, the speed of convergence of the excess cumulative probability of early-arriving particles to zero and the speed of approach of the FPT distribution to the L{\' e}vy-Smirnov distribution are determined by the speed of convergence of $ H(t) $ to one.
 The speed of convergence of $ H(t) $ to one is determined by the autocovariance function of $ h(t) $.
 From Eq.~(\ref{eq:Mgt}), we have

 where $ C(t',t'') $ represents the autocovariance function of $ h(t) $ and is given by

 In this equation, $ \delta h(t) $ is given by $ \delta h(t) = h(t) - 1 $.
 The autocovariance function depends only on the time difference, because $ h(t) $ is stationary.
 Thus, we have